-In this tutorial you will learn how set up a recurring data stream.
-I'll use data from Facebook Ads, and move it into MySQL.
+In this tutorial, you will learn how to set up a recurring data stream.
+We’ll use data from Facebook Ads and move it into MySQL.

 2. You can choose an Existing Data Source or a New Data Source.
 In this tutorial, we're going to connect to a New Data Source.

 3. From the Data Connector List, select Facebook Ads.

 *Note that you need to link your Facebook Ads account before getting started, as shown in this article.
 Once you do that, you’ll be able to see your Facebook Ads credentials in the credentials list.

 5. Then select a Report and an Account.

 6. Name your Data Source and click Submit.

 7. Now click Set Data Destination.